Send

 Matthew: "Birds" lodge (build nests) in the tree.

-Luke : "Birds" lodge (build nests) in the branches.
+Luke : "Birds" lodge (build nests) in the branches of it.

 Mark: "Birds" lodge under the shadow of the tree.